I dream, I do, I feel, I experiment.

 The magazine eventually lost form when the competition around high school and college admissions took priority, and so I journeyed through a system that taught me to follow the rules, seek stability and be a good worker.
 A college degree and career in digital marketing and technology later, a reoccurring thought kept entering my mind: “This is not your life.
 This is someone else’s life.
 It’s time to remember who you really are.”

-And so, after six months of contemplation and heart ache, I quit my job at a tech start-up in San Francisco, sold my belongings, and booked a one-way ticket to New York City in 48 hours.
+And so, in early 2010, after six months of contemplation and heart ache, I quit my job at a tech start-up in San Francisco, sold my belongings, and booked a one-way ticket to New York City in 48 hours.
 My only plan was to live for the question of “Why am I here?”, creating the space to experience the answers.

 This journey led me down a path of experimentation, breaking down to breaking through, and a whole lot of ”holy shit, what did I get myself into?” followed closely by “this is the point of being alive.”